 The Employment Projections (EP) program develops information about the labor market for the Nation as a whole for 10 years in the future.

-reflects the 2016-26 projections.
+Outlook Handbook (OOH) reflects the 2019-29 projections.

 HTML | PDF | RSS

 Employment growth is expected to slow, mainly because of an aging population and slower population growth. read more »